DiddiLeija/diddi-and-the-bugs/README.md

 # Diddi and the Bugs

-My Game Off 2021 game.
+My Game Off 2021 entry.

 ## Introduction